Scheduling & Managing Courses, Activities, Events and More

 Clinics & Seminars

-- A one-time skill-based activity, like learning how to roll a kayak or refreshing steep snow climbing skills.
+- Activities that are one-time and provide skill-based education, like learning how to roll a kayak or refreshing steep snow climbing skills.
 This differs from courses where you learn a variety of skills over a longer period of time.

 - They are connected to a route/place to prevent conflicts at that location.